tq-systems/meta-tq/meta-tq/doc/README.TQMa335x.md

 `sudo dd if=<image> of=/dev/sd<x> bs=4M conv=fsync`

-### Bootable e-MMC
+### Bootable eMMC

-To create a bootable e-MMC with complete system image use the generated [wic image](#artifacts):
+To create a bootable eMMC with complete system image use the generated [wic image](#artifacts):

-write *.wic image to e-MMC (offset 0)
+write *.wic image to eMMC (offset 0)

-To create a bootable e-MMC with minimum boot image use the generated [minimal wic image](#artifacts):
+To create a bootable eMMC with minimum boot image use the generated [minimal wic image](#artifacts):

-write *.wic.bootonly to e-MMC (offset 0)
+write *.wic.bootonly to eMMC (offset 0)

 Example for Linux: